-Topic: Author Meets Students I: Republican Party Politics and the American South
+Topic: Author Meets Students I: National Party Organizations and Party Brands

 Goal: In class we discuss these articles in groups and come up with questions for the author (who happens to be me).
 In the second half of the class we will be talking with the author (still me!) about the work they did, the choices they made, the issues they ran into executing the work, etc.